Atman50/emacs-config/README.md

 ```

-<a id="orgd9458d1"></a>
+<a id="org1103667"></a>

-### Use Ctrl-Z for personal bindings
+## I use Ctrl-Z for personal bindings

-Ctrl-c was supposed to be left for personal customization but seems to get used more than it should,
+Ctrl-C was supposed to be left for personal customization but seems to get used more than it should,
 therefore I've started to bind things to Ctrl-Z, which had the annoying and useless minimize functionality.

 ```emacs-lisp